Workplace Productivity: 8 Ways To Help Your Team Get Things Done

-Staffing: The process of filling positions in an organization with qualified personnel (i.e., finding people with the right skills and experience and hiring them onto your team).
+Staffing: The strategic process of filling positions in an organization with qualified personnel (i.e., finding people with the right skills and experience and hiring them onto your team).

 Scheduling: The process of assigning shifts, tasks, and responsibilities to every member of your team so that your business runs smoothly and efficiently at all times.

-With those definitions in mind, let’s examine a few more of the differences between staffing and scheduling so you fully understand where they fit within your business model.
+With those definitions in mind, let’s examine a few more of the differences between staffing and scheduling, so you fully understand where they fit within your business model.

 Staffing: The staffing process is conducted with a long-term view in mind.